BlitzPredict (XBP) Reaches One Day Volume of $5,799.00

 BlitzPredict Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as BlitzPredict directly using US dollars.
-Investors seeking to trade BlitzPredict should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+It is usually not possible to buy alternative cryptocurrencies such as BlitzPredict directly using U.S. dollars.
+Investors seeking to trade BlitzPredict should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy BlitzPredict using one of the aforementioned exchanges.

 Receive News & Updates for BlitzPredict Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BlitzPredict and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.